Who We Are

 - Kaleidoscope Community Adult Program

-We strive to ensure that all children and young adults with physical or developmental disabilities have access to the highest-quality, customized, educational and therapeutic activities, enabling them to maximize their independence, regain mobility, reduce pain and maintain optimum health.
+We strive to ensure that all individuals with physical or developmental disabilities have access to the highest-quality, customized, educational and therapeutic activities, enabling them to maximize their independence, regain mobility, reduce pain and maintain optimum health.

 One in every 59 children in the U.S. is diagnosed with autism, according to the U.S. Center for Disease Control (CDC).
 In response to the California Autism Insurance Law – SB 946 – passed in 2011, we partnered with health organizations, leading technology firms and businesses to meet the unprecedented demand for behavioral health service in Northern California.
 Along with our partners, we are taking on disability together.

-Trailblazing Better Ways to Deliver Services for 90 Years
+Trailblazing Better Ways to Deliver Services for Over 90 Years

 Since 1927, Easterseals Bay Area has been leading the way to ensure individuals and families affected by disabilities can live, learn, work and play to their full potential.
 Our aim is to expand access and affordability for services in the lives of children with disabilities and their families.
 By consistently providing the highest-quality services available anywhere in the Bay Area, Easterseals Bay Area can ensure:

-- All children with disabilities will receive the customized, educational and behavioral health services needed to gain the skills necessary for active participation in their communities
+- Children with disabilities will receive the customized, educational and behavioral health services needed to gain the skills necessary for active participation in their communities.

-- All families of children with disabilities will receive the support they need to have peace of mind, assured that their children are receiving the best educational and behavioral health services available anywhere in the Bay Area
+- All families of children with disabilities will receive the support they need to have peace of mind that their children are receiving the best educational and behavioral health services available anywhere in the Bay Area.

 - All children with autism or developmental disabilities will have access to the highest-quality, customized, educational services, enabling them to maximize their independence and maintain optimum health.